 What property the creditor can take varies from state to state.
 Usually, the creditor can go after a portion of your net wages (up to 25%, more if the judgment is for child support), bank and other deposit accounts, and valuable personal property, such as cars and antiques.

 Not all of your property can be taken, however.
 Every state has certain property it declares “exempt.”
 This means it is off limits to your creditors, even judgment creditors.
 Just because you owe money, you shouldn’t have to lose everything.
 You still need to eat, keep a roof over your head, clothe yourself, and provide for your family.
-If you have very few possessions, you may find that most of what you own is exempt.
+If you have very few possessions, you might find that most of what you own is exempt.

 Here are the most common ways judgment creditors collect their judgments from debtors.